revbayes/revbayes/help/md/dnUniformInteger.md

 ## details
 This distribution will randomly draw an integer using uniform distribution from a minimum to maximum integer set in the first and second arguments.
-This function can alsonbe called using the alias 'dnUnifInt'.
+This function can also be called using the alias 'dnUnifInt'.
 ## authors
 Sebastion Hoehna
 ## see_also